 South & Central Atlantic Regional Scientific Research Working Group

-The Central and South Atlantic RSR-WG is coordinated by Dr Kirsty McQuaid (South Africa), Dr Maila Guilhon (Brazil) and Prof Kerry Howell (UK).
+he Central and South Atlantic RSR-WG is coordinated by Dr Kirsty McQuaid (South Africa), and temporarily by Prof Kerry Howell (UK) while we seek a new co-lead from South America.
 The RSR-WG consists of over 80 members and meets on a biannual basis.

 Activities within the RSR-WG initially focused on producing a review of the deep-sea and shelf benthos of the Central and South Atlantic.
 The review, titled “Review of the Central and South Atlantic Shelf and Deep-Sea Benthos: Science, Policy, and Management” and published in 2023, synthesises contributions from 45 co-authors from 18 nations.
 This represents the most comprehensive summary to date of some of the world’s least explored ocean space.
 The review identifies particularly data-poor areas and proposes recommendations for future research and management in the region.
 Read more here.